Skip to main content

 }'

-Setting a custom_developer_fee_percent will override the default developer fee percent when creating a Liquidation Address.
+To override the default for a specific address, include custom_developer_fee_percent when creating a Liquidation Address.

 curl --location --request POST 'https://api.bridge.xyz/v0/customers/cust_alice/liquidation_addresses' \